Architecture Addressed At Manchester’s ZBA Hearing For The Sanctuary

 Engler said that the building can be whatever color the board liked, but that the Select Board had pushed for white buildings when Engler talked to that board last year and had drawings of the buildings in gray.

 “We recognize that this building is large for Manchester-By-The-Sea, we do,” said Engler.
-“But for a 136-unit, 3½ story building, it is about unvisible (sic) for most of Manchester-By-The-Sea.”
+“But for a 136-unit, 3½ story building, it is about not visible (sic) for most of Manchester-By-The-Sea.”

 Leslie Fanger, an architect for SLV, said that the retaining walls would use granite-style blocks but they were open to what size and type of blocks that would be used.
 She also said that the drawing showed the shrubs and bushes as they would be when first planted.
 As they matured, they would reduce the view from the street.